JSM implementation case study: request escalation and transfer

 There are two types of license in Jira :

-- JSM (Jira Service Management) licenses, which enable users to process requests in projects of the following types Service ;
+• JSM (Jira Service Management) licenses, which enable users to process requests in Service;

 It's good to know that a user, regardless of license, can perform the following actions on any project of any type (as long as he/she has the appropriate authorizations, of course):

-This means you don't need to give your agents a JSW license to escalate requests to projects.
-Software and exchange comments in them.
-And vice versa: you don't need to give a JSM license to your development teams so that they can consult a support request, and possibly post internal comments in it.
+This means that you don't need to give your agents a JSW license so that they can escalate requests to Software projects and exchange comments in them.
+And vice versa: you don't need to give a JSM license to your development teams so that they can consult a support request, and possibly file internal comments in it.
 It's a great way to save money by optimizing your license allocation!

 Automate the change of state of the original request when resolving the escalated request